bubroz/clipscribe/README.md

 ---

-ClipScribe is a modern video transcription tool that leverages Google's Gemini 2.5 Flash to provide fast, accurate, and cost-effective video intelligence.
+ClipScribe is a modern video intelligence tool that leverages Google's Gemini to provide fast, accurate, and cost-effective analysis.
 It supports **1800+ video platforms** through yt-dlp integration.

 ## ✨ Features

+- 🖥️ **Interactive Web UI** - An easy-to-use Streamlit app for running analysis in your browser.
-- 🌍 **Universal Platform Support** - YouTube, TikTok, Twitter/X, Vimeo, and 1800+ more sites
+- 🌍 **Universal Platform Support** - YouTube, TikTok, Twitter/X, Vimeo, and 1800+ more.
-- 🚀 **Gemini 2.5 Flash** - Native audio transcription with 92% cost reduction
+- 🚀 **Gemini Powered** - Native audio/video understanding for high accuracy.
-- ⚡ **10x Faster** - Process 1 hour of video in 2-5 minutes
-- 🎯 **High Accuracy** - Native audio understanding outperforms traditional ASR
-- 📊 **Multiple Export Formats** - TXT, JSON, CSV, Markdown reports, GEXF graphs
-- 💰 **50-60% Cost Savings** - Optimized API batching reduces calls from 6 to 2-3
-- 📈 **CSV Data Export** - Export entities and relationships for data analysis
-- 📝 **Markdown Reports** - Professional intelligence reports with statistics
-- 🔄 **Async Processing** - Handle multiple videos concurrently
+- 🔬 **Research Command** - Analyze multiple videos on a single topic to gather broad insights.
+- 📊 **Rich Interactive Reports** - Auto-generated markdown reports with:
+  - 📈 **Mermaid.js Diagrams** for knowledge graphs and entity distributions.
+  - 🗂️ **Collapsible Sections** for easy navigation.
+  -  dashboards with visual statistics.
-- 🎨 **Beautiful CLI** - Modern terminal interface with Rich
+- 🎨 **Beautiful CLI** - Modern terminal interface with Rich progress indicators, live cost tracking, and phase timing.
+- 💰 **Cost Optimized** - Intelligent API batching reduces costs by 50-60%.
+- 📈 **Multiple Data Formats** - Export to TXT, JSON, CSV, GEXF, and interactive Markdown.
+- 🔗 **Full Knowledge Extraction** - Extracts entities, relationships, topics, and key points to build a complete knowledge graph.
+- 🔒 **Data Integrity** - Manifest files include SHA256 checksums for all outputs.

-## 🎉 What's New in v2.5.1
+## 🎉 What's New in v2.8.0

+The latest versions of ClipScribe introduce major enhancements for usability and power:

+### 🖥️ Interactive Web UI (v2.8.0)
+- **Run in Browser**: A new Streamlit-based web app (`app.py`) provides a graphical interface for ClipScribe.
+- **Live Progress**: See real-time updates as your video is processed.
+- **Download Results**: Get all output files directly from the UI.
+- **Full Configuration**: Control processing mode, caching, and graph cleaning directly from the sidebar.

+### 🔬 Research Command (v2.7.0)
+- **Topic-Based Analysis**: Use the new `research` command to analyze multiple videos on a single topic.
+- **Batch Processing**: Automatically finds and processes a list of relevant videos.

-### Major Performance Improvements
+### 📊 Performance Dashboards & Rich CLI (v2.6.0)
-- **50-60% Cost Reduction** - Optimized API batching combines multiple extractions into 2-3 calls (down from 6)
-- **Dual-Pass Extraction** - Optional second pass ensures comprehensive entity and relationship capture
-- **Smart Auto-Clean Thresholds** - Raised to 300/500 to prevent over-aggressive graph cleaning

-### New Export Formats
-- **CSV Export** - Export entities and relationships as CSV for data analysis
-  - `entities.csv` - All entities with type, confidence, and source
-  - `relationships.csv` - All relationships with subject, predicate, object
-- **Markdown Reports** - Professional intelligence reports featuring:
-  - Executive summary with cost indicators (🟢🟡🔴)
-  - Key statistics and metrics tables
-  - Top entities organized by type
-  - Key relationships and facts
-  - Generated file index

-### Technical Improvements
-- **Structured JSON Output** - Uses Gemini's official `response_schema` for guaranteed valid JSON
-- **Enhanced Context** - Increased transcript context from 8k to 10k characters
-- **GeminiPool Architecture** - Separate instances per task prevent token buildup
+- **Rich Progress Indicators**: Get real-time feedback in your terminal with beautiful progress bars.
+- **Cost & Time Tracking**: Live monitoring of API costs and processing time for each stage.
+- **Enhanced Markdown Reports**: Interactive reports with Mermaid diagrams, collapsible sections, and visual dashboards.

 ## 📋 Requirements

-- Python 3.11 or higher
+- Python 3.11+
-- Google Cloud API key with Gemini access
+- A Google API key with Gemini access enabled.
-- FFmpeg (for audio extraction)
+- [FFmpeg](https://ffmpeg.org/download.html) installed on your system.

 ## 🚀 Installation